Switcheo/demex-bots/README.md

 # DEMEX Bots

-> The code found in this repository is only mean for educational purposes only.
+> The code found in this repository is meant for educational purposes only.

 Built on [tradehub-api-js](https://github.com/Switcheo/tradehub-api-js) as Proof of Concept.